AustinDizzy/austindizzy.me/content/post/google-summer-solstice-doodle-is-wrong.md

 Just to go into unnecessary details, as Google typically would’ve, let’s dive into the enthalpic heat of fusion in thermodynamics.

 Water has a latent heat of fusion of 334.774 joules per gram.
 Using the table above, we find the sum of the photon energies for the colors except for red is 11.52 to 12.78 electronvolts (eV).
 1 electronvolt is equivalent to 1.6*10^(-19) joules.
-So as you can see, it’s going to take quite a lot more than a few photons of each color light to melt even a noticably nominal amount of a red popsicle.
+So as you can see, it’s going to take quite a lot more than a few photons of each color light to melt even a noticeably nominal amount of a red popsicle.

 For our play along calculations, we’ll use the [U.S. Department of Agriculture’s Nutrient Database for Standard Reference](http://ndb.nal.usda.gov/) to find the weight of the consumable part of one popsicle, which is 33 grams.
 We’ll also say that to “begin” to melt (i.e. start dripping, like featured in the doodle), it has to lose at least 5% of its consumable mass.
 So to melt 1.65 grams of popsicle, we’d need 552.3771 (1.65g * 334.774J/g) joules of energy; in electronvolts, that’s 3.447667*10^(21) eV.